Mow Your Own Lawn

 Oh, man.
 Those were the days.

-Another glorious element to the ditch was that the forest was largely still intact in the green belt that it carved through.
+Another glorious element to the ditch was that the forest in the green belt that it carved through was still largely intact.
 There were huge trees throughout the neighborhood and many of them surrounded that ditch.
-Interestingly enough, though, when the ditch was carved out, whoever or whatever carved it only partially felled some of the larger trees as they went along and just left them where they fell.
+Interestingly enough, though, when the ditch was carved out, whoever or whatever carved it didn’t remove some of the larger trees as they went along and instead just left them where they fell.
 For us this meant that at several places throughout the neighborhood we had fallen trees that made natural “bridges” allowing us to cross over the ditch without having to climb down and then back up again.

 And this is where things got really interesting.

-But, you know, kids can “just be” for only so long and one day, while we were “just being”, laying across that tree bridge, one of us (okay, it was me) got this brilliant idea to do a bravery test.
+It was one of my favorite ways to enjoy a summer moment or two.
+I often went there to be alone.
+But I also went with my little brother and other kids in the neighborhood.
+But kids can “just be” for only so long and one day, while we were “just being,” laying across that tree bridge, one of us (okay, it was me) got this brilliant idea to use the bridge as a bravery test.

-I assured them it was totally safe.
-You know, with the confidence that came with my 8-year-old credentials, and instructed them to just sit on the lowest part of the fallen tree (about ten feet from the bottom of the ditch) and then jump.
+As I explained the plan, I assured my friends it was totally safe.
+You know, with the confidence that came with my 8-year-old credentials, and instructed them to just sit on the lowest part of the fallen tree (just about six feet from the bottom of the ditch) and then jump.
 Easy!

-And everyone looked up to see that the tree bridge had many levels.
+And everyone looked up to see that, because the giant tree was on its side and therefore its limbs branched out higher and higher above us, the tree bridge had many levels.

 MANY.